SocAIty/face2face/README.md

 This projects uses their pretrained models and code.
 Special thanks goes to their work around [ROOP](https://github.com/s0md3v/sd-webui-roop).
 Some parts of the code stem from the ROOP repository.

 I do not claim any authorship for this repository.
-My contribution is simply to wrapt the code into a REST Api.
+My contribution was simply wrapping the code into a REST Api.

 # Setup